fidelbermudez/salus/README.md

 Frontend:
 - Features: ~/client/src/pages/
-** all files in pages except home.jsx and user.jsx
+- all files in pages correspond to demoed featured except home.jsx and user.jsx